Skip to content

 HMS understand and recognise their duty to undertake specific responsibilities to ensure all statutory measures, legislation and guidance is being adhered to.
 This is done so by ensuring:

-• all colleagues adhere to a strict confidentiality policy and will only disclose information about a pupil / student on a need-to-know basis
+• All colleagues adhere to the strict professional expectation of confidentiality and will only disclose information about a pupil / student on a need-to-know basis

-• if after a referral is made, the pupil / student’s condition does not improve, escalation procedures are followed to ensure their concerns have been addressed and the pupil / student’s situation improves
+• If after a concern is raised, the pupil / student’s condition does not improve, escalation procedures are followed to ensure concerns have been addressed and the pupil / student’s situation improves

 • HMS will work with relevant agencies and co-operate on child (pupil / student) protection matters

-• HMS understands the increased expectations and responsibilities around filtering and monitoring its IT systems.
+• HMS understands the increased expectations and responsibilities around filtering and monitoring IT systems.
 Standalone systems operated by HMS are limited.
-The DSL takes lead responsibility for this, working in partnership with relevant internal and external stakeholders.
+The DSL’s take lead responsibility for this, working in partnership with relevant internal and external stakeholders.

-Guidance for schools around the legal duties to safeguard and promote the welfare of pupils / students under the age of 18, is outlined by the Department for Education (DfE) ‘Keeping Children Safe in Education’ (2023).
+Guidance for schools around the legal duties to safeguard and promote the welfare of pupils / students under the age of 18, is outlined by the Department for Education (DfE) ‘Keeping Children Safe in Education’ (2024).
+This information can be found by following the link:

 The duty placed upon schools and staff to ensure safeguarding procedures are correctly followed is set out in Section 175 of the Education Act 2002.

-More information on ‘Working Together to Safeguard Children’ can be found at Working Together to Safeguard Children 2018 (publishing.service.gov.uk)
+More information on ‘Working Together to Safeguard Children’ can be found by following the link: Working Together to Safeguard Children 2018 (publishing.service.gov.uk)

 Back to top